+The following unified definition for ‘Horizontal Federated Learning’ is proposed:

+Horizontal Federated Learning: A federated learning technique without exchanging/sharing local data set, wherein the local data set in different HFL clients for local model training have the same feature space for different samples.

 6.2.3 Analysis on Vertical Federated Learning

 The term 'Vertical Federated Learning' has been defined in SA WG2 and RAN WG1 defines 'Federated Learning', as illustrated in Table 6.2.3-1.